 You can create segments of your contacts who meet certain criteria.
 For example, you can find users who have opened a certain number of emails you’ve sent them, or clicked on links.

-Mailjet also offers segmentation features, which are a bit more powerful.
+Mailjet also offers similar segmentation features, which are about as powerful as Mailchimp’s.